Turning Data into action for

 Partnerships that sustain the Engine’s activities include aligning with our region’s assets: federal laboratories, research universities, policymakers/government offices/economic incentives, tribal communities, workforce centers, community colleges, and industry and corporate partners.

-& Development
+Research & Development

 We recognize the growing risks posed by increasing drought and water scarcity, both in the U.S. and around the world.
 Our work is guided by the priorities of the communities most impacted.